 A trichophytic closure is a special technique used to close the donor area after an FUT hair transplant.
 Before suturing the area, your surgeon removes a very thin layer of skin (around 1-2 mm) from one edge of the incision, usually the top edge.
 This allows some hairs to grow directly through the scar as it heals, helping to make it far less noticeable, even if you wear your hair short.

 In some cases, surgeons use a double trichophytic closure, where a thin layer is removed from both edges.
-This lets hairs grow through the scar from both sides, making it even better camouflaged.
+This lets hairs grow through the scar from both sides, camouflaging it even more effectively.

 Double trichophytic closures can minimise FUT scarring (see image D above, compared with non-trichophytic in image A and single trichophytic in images B and C).
 If you’re worried, ask your surgeon which type of closure they’ll use.